by Bill McBride on 8/13/2015 09:15:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims increased to 285,000.
+The four-week average of weekly unemployment claims decreased to 266,250.

-This was higher than the consensus forecast of 275,000, but the level suggests few layoffs.
+This was higher than the consensus forecast of 270,000, and the low level of the 4-week average suggests few layoffs.